 These ants are dark brown to black in color, and workers grow to be around 3 mm in length.

-Threats: This ant has a distinct odor when squished that smells similar to rotten coconuts.
-And, since these ants like to establish themselves inside structures, this can become a real problem when they grow their numbers.
+Threats: This ant has a distinct foul odor when squashed that smells similar to rotten coconut.
+Like other ant species in Texas, they come inside in search of food, shelter, and water.
+Since these ants like to establish themselves inside structures, this can become a real problem as they grow in number and contaminate surfaces and food.

 Adult rover ants measure at around 1/2 to 2 mm in length and they vary in color from pale yellow to blackish-brown.

-Threats: Although these are not an aggressive species, they do tend to invade properties in large numbers.
-And they are notoriously difficult to control, especially in the spring and summer seasons.
-Places they like to nest include inside potted plants, in bathroom and kitchen areas, inside electrical outlet, underneath shingles and behind wall voids.
-These ants may also be an indication of moisture or fungus problems.
+Threats: Although these are not an aggressive species, these Texas ants do tend to invade properties in large numbers.
+Furthermore, they are notoriously difficult to control, especially in the spring and summer seasons.
+They prefer to build their nests inside potted plants, bathroom and kitchen areas, inside electrical outlets, underneath shingles, and behind wall voids.
+Like other species of ants in Texas, they enter your home in search of food, shelter or water, so their presence inside your home may be an indication of moisture or fungus problems.

-Any time of year is a good time to partner with a pest control company to eliminate or greatly reduce pests from your home or business.
-Here at Adams Exterminating Company, we know how ants behave, and what to do to get rid of them.
-You don't have to live with nuisance, or destructive ants, let Adams help today.
+Partner with a pest control company to control ant traffic in and around your home or business.
+Here at Adams Exterminating Company, we know how the ants of Texas behave as well as the methods needed to get rid of them quickly and completely.
+You don't have to live destructive ants anymore!
+Let Adams help today.

 Request Your Free Estimate